pravinkalekar/my-nodejs-demos/web-sockets-js-native/README.md

 web-sockets-js-native
 ======================

-This is a demo application showcasing the use of Native JavaScript WebSocket client to connect to a WebSocket Server implemented using the 'ws' NodeJS module.
+This is a demo application showcasing the use of Native JavaScript [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) client to connect to a WebSocket Server implemented using the [ws](https://github.com/websockets/ws) NodeJS module.

 To start the WebSocket Server, run `npm install && npm start`